swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-save-and-load-the-model-with-mlem/index.md

 save(
     clf,
     output,
+    # Remove the `.toarray()` when the following PR is merged: https://github.com/iterative/mlem/pull/538
     preprocess=lambda x: tfidf(vectorizer(x)).toarray(),
     sample_data=["This is a sample text."]
 )
 ```

+{% callout type="note" %}
+Did you pay attention to the last lines?
+The `preprocess` lambda loads the `TfidfTransformer` with the `CountVectorizer`.
+These will be saved along the model for future predictions.
+The `sample_data` will be used to generate the right input for when the model is deployed (seen later on).
+MLEM will store the model's metadata in the `models/rf.mlem` file.
+{% /callout %}

+## Load the model and its artifacts from MLEM

 Update the `src/evaluate.py` file to load the model from MLEM.